Creative Resources for ESL/EFL Teachers

 • Should religious individuals be allowed to refuse services to others based on their beliefs or lifestyles?
 (As in this famous case .)

-Science Argumentative Essay Topics
+Science Argument Essay Topics

-• Should the world eliminate nuclear weapons?
+• Would the world be safer if we eliminated nuclear weapons?

 • Should scientists bring back extinct animals?
+If so, which ones?

 • Should we hold companies fiscally responsible for their carbon footprint?